Azure-Samples/hdinsight-java-storm-eventhub/README.md

     ```

 6. In Power BI, add some tiles to the dashboard and set the real-time streaming API as the source.
 Note that the values update as data is read by the topology.

+7. Use the following commands to stop the reader and writer topologies:

+    ```bash
+    storm kill eventhubreader
+    storm kill eventhubwriter
+    ```

 ## Project code of conduct